cacayan2/classifier-DoS-project/adr/adr_document.md

 Our team utilized Python, Jupyter notebooks, the Python module `pandas`, `numpy`, and `matplotlib`/`seaborn` for variety of univariate EDA related tasks.
 These tools were chosen because of their efficiency in processing big data, intuitive visualization capability, and historically being well-documented and tested.
 All analysis for this stage is stored in the notebook `notebooks/01_univariate_eda.ipynb` and the cleaned dataset used in this analysis can be found in `data/cleaned/wednesday_clean.csv`.

+Bivariate analysis evaluates how different pairs of features relate to one another focusing on correlation patterns and identifying/addressing multicollinearity concerns within the cleaned Wednesday dataset.
+Understanding these relationships is essential for intrusion detection because many network flow features tend to co-vary in predictable ways during benign or attack service flows (for instance, packet rate often increases/decreases simultaneously with flow byte count or header size) (Kumar et al., 2020).

+Similar packages were utilized in the bivariate analysis as the univariate analysis:
+- `pandas` was selected to calculate paired statistics and correlation coefficients
+- `numpy` was used for matrix operations and manipulations
+- `seaborn` and `matplotlib` were used for visualizations (more specifically to generate correlation heatmaps and selected pairplots)

+Pearson's correlation coefficient was used to measure linear relationships between the numerical variables.
+This is common practice in network data analysis (Ring et al., 2019).
+The heatmap provides a macroscopic view of high-correlation features, while the pairplots allow closer inspection of pairs with suspected collinearity or features that possess higher class discriminatory power.

+Because our dataset consists primarily of numeric network flow features, these visualization techniques are appropriate and computationally efficient.
+They also aid in interpretability for downstream decision-making in an otherwise very skewed and highly dimensional dataset.

+The bivariate EDA was completed in `notebooks/02_bivariate_eda.ipynb` by Umar and Moosa.
+Initial correlation heatmaps and pairplots have been generated, with full results to be finalized as the team completes assigned tasks.
+Identified collinear features and observed class-separation patterns will help guide preprocessing decisions, model selection, and feature handling in subsequent stages of the pipeline.

 ## 7.2 Justifications
 As mentioned previously, univariate EDA is essential for later preprocessing and modeling decisions for the following reasons: